 Symptoms

-At its most mild, BOAS causes noisy breathing, snorting and snoring, which doesn’t require surgery.
+At its most mild, BOAS in dogs causes noisy breathing, snorting and snoring, which doesn’t require surgery.
 Sadly, these are considered “cute” breed traits for Pugs, French Bulldogs, and English Bulldogs, to name a few of the brachycephalic breeds.
 In more severe cases, BOAS can cause dogs to vomit, and collapse due to lack of oxygen.
 Keep an eye out for dogs that overheat quickly, seem to take longer to recover after exercise, or seem reluctant to exercise.
 If your pet is being adversely affected by the conditions, then consult your veterinary professional for advice.

 Causes and Risk Factors